CFD Trading Examples

 Your minimum margin for this position will be 3% of the full contract value, which is £58.77.
 The margin required will vary depending on how close you set your stop level to your opening level.
 All InterTrader.com CFDs have a stop-loss order attached to help mitigate losses should the market move against you.
 If you do not set your own stop level on opening it will be set automatically for you.
 (Note that stop orders are not guaranteed unless you specify a Guaranteed Stop, for a small premium.)

-While your position is open you will also be debited or credited overnight financing and you will receive or pay any dividends should Vodafone go ex-dividend.
-(For more information on these financing charges see CFDs in Detail).
+While your position is open we will adjust your account for overnight financing and any dividends should Vodafone go ex-dividend.
+(For more information on these adjustments see CFD Trading Costs.)

 To calculate your net profit you should add or subtract any overnight financing and dividend adjustments.